rollbar/docs/onboarding/react.md

 ## Installation

-To use the React <a href="https://github.com/rollbar/rollbar.js" target="_blank" rel="noopener">rollbar.js</a> notifier, simply copy-paste the following code into the ```<head>``` of any page you'd like to monitor.
+To use the React <a href="https://github.com/rollbar/rollbar.js" target="_blank" rel="noopener">rollbar.js</a> SDK, simply copy-paste the following code into the ```<head>``` of any page you'd like to monitor.
 Add it before all other ```<script>``` tags to ensure that errors in those scripts are reported to Rollbar.